astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/nick-knack-equipment.md

 The collar of a service dog, trained for a life of assisting someone in need.
 Allows telepathic communication with animals and a sense of human beings in need nearby. *Failure*: Nick becomes more instinctual and is compelled to protect and take instructions.

+**Requiring approval**: a scrapbook or photo book of kids from the Rube Goldberg orphanage, where the Children of the Night came from.
+Abilities to be determined, but may provide retrocognition (visions of the past) or clairvoyance.

 A pack of DJ's chewing gum, Anna Hel's brand.
 Anna uses gum to build rapport with interrogation or interview subjects.
 Used to **unleash your powers** or **pierce the mask** for telepathy. *Failure*: Nick goes into Bad Cop mode, growing more confrontational or aggressive.

 A charm bracelet with personalized map charms on it, indicating the places the wearer visited.
 Used to teleport long distances. *Failure*: one of the charms is expended.
 Nick goes to the location shown on the charm, rather than his real destination.